Free School Lunches

 Where parents are entitled to working tax credit during a four week “run on” period immediately after their employment has ceased, or after they have started to work less than 16 hours per week, their children are entitled to free school lunches.

 Children who receive income support or income based jobseeker’s allowance in their own right are also entitled to free school meals.

 Should you meet the above criteria, you can apply by using the application form in the useful downloads section.

 Applications are usually processed the same day.
-If your child is entitled to free school meals you will receive a letter confirming the date when the meals will start.
-The school is also notified that your child is entitled to free school meals.
-In the meantime, you should continue to pay for free school meals until confirmation comes through.
+If your child is entitled to free school lunches you will receive a letter confirming the date when the lunches will start.
+The school is also notified that your child is entitled to free school lunches.
+In the meantime, you should continue to pay for free school lunches until confirmation comes through.
 Schools may be able to arrange a reimbursement of any monies paid whilst your entitlement is being confirmed.
-If you are not entitled to free school meals you will be notified in writing.
+If you are not entitled to free school lunches you will be notified in writing.